-This program helps veteran business owners avoid competing with thousands of other business owners in their industry for lucrative contracts, and also provides a mentor-protege program to aid veterans in navigating the process of competing for contracts.
+This program helps veteran business owners avoid competing with thousands of other business owners in their industry for lucrative contracts.
+It also provides a mentor-protege program to help veterans navigate the process of competing for contracts.

 Veterans Business Fund

-The Veterans Business Fund is a 501(c)(3) nonprofit that is available as a funding resource to veterans who want to start or grow their business, or purchase a franchise.
+The Veterans Business Fund is a 501(c)(3) nonprofit that is available as a funding resource to veterans who want to start or grow their businesses or purchase a franchise.

 The VBF can’t fund your business initiative outright: You’ll need to bring 50% of the equity capital required, as well as an outside lender, to the table.
-Additionally, the VBF will only approve applications for veterans who are unsuccessful in securing bank financing due to the lack of equity.
+Additionally, the VBF will only approve applications for veterans who are unsuccessful in securing bank financing because of the lack of equity.

-Assuming you qualify and once the VBF accepts applications, however, the terms are quite generous: VBF loans will be non-interest bearing “to the extent permitted by law,” with repayment terms of five years or longer.
+Assuming you qualify and once the VBF accepts your application, however, the terms are quite generous: VBF loans are non-interest-bearing “to the extent permitted by law,” with repayment terms of five years or longer.

-This angel investment group – with many investors who served in the military – supports startups run by graduates of U.S. military academies such as West Point.
-Its goal is to support young veteran entrepreneurs, whom they call "often the most overlooked and underfunded group of entrepreneurs in the nation.”
+This angel investment group – which includes many investors who served in the military – supports startups run by graduates of U.S. military academies such as West Point.
+Its goal is to support young veteran entrepreneurs, whom it calls “often the most overlooked and underfunded group of entrepreneurs in the nation.”

-Unlike the other options on the list, Hivers & Strivers does not provide debt financing, but investing.
+Unlike the other options on this list, Hivers and Strivers does not provide debt financing, but investing.
 The investors from H&S may become board members, advisors and consultants to your business.

 Another organization owned and run by veterans and for veterans, StreetShares is a lender geared toward supporting veteran business owners.
-StreetShares offers loans up to $100,000 (and lines of credit in very specific circumstances that depend on your location and industry) through a peer-to-peer lending network.
+It offers loans up to $100,000 (and lines of credit in specific circumstances that depend on your location and industry) through a peer-to-peer lending network.